moorepants/dissertation/davisbicycle.rst

 are even 1% of the of the total strain due to the moments, that can still corrupt the steer torque measurement.

-This analysis also predicts that it if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
-This could be the ideal place for a torque sensor, if one can eliminate the transfer of forces applied to the handlebars to the steer tube.
+This analysis also predicts that if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
+This could be the ideal place for a torque sensor, if one can eliminate the transfer of forces applied by the handlebars to the steer tube.

 This lead me through several design ideas but ultimately to a design that isolates the steer torque sensor from the handlebar and fork loads with a zero